seleniumbase/SeleniumBase/README.md

 --headed  # (The option to run tests with a GUI on Linux OS.)
 --start-page=URL  # (The starting URL for the web browser when tests begin.)
 --archive-logs  # (Archive old log files instead of deleting them.)
+--time-limit  # (The option to set a time limit per test before failing it.)
 --slow  # (The option to slow down the automation.)
 --demo  # (The option to visually see test actions as they occur.)
 --demo-sleep=SECONDS  # (The option to wait longer after Demo Mode actions.)